manasyesuarthana/dummy-systemd-service/README.md

 In the script above, the statement is `Hello systemd...` into `/var/log/dummy-service.log`.
 This line requires sudo because writing into the `/var/log` directory requires root privileges.

 ### 2. Create a .service file
-The service name will by dummy, so the service will be called `dummy.service`.
+The service name will be dummy, so the service will be called `dummy.service`.

 **dummy.service**:
 ```